-An application for a school place will only be accepted for such children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
+An application for a school place will only be accepted for children currently overseas if, for In Year applications, proof is provided that the child will be resident in Hertfordshire within two weeks.
 In Year allocations are made on the assumption that the child will accept the school place and be on roll within that timescale.

-For the primary, junior and middle transfer processes; applications will not normally be accepted from, nor places allocated to, an overseas address.
+For the primary process; applications will not normally be accepted from, nor places allocated to, an overseas address.
 The exception to this (for both In Year and transfer processes) is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).